fbpx

 James Svetec is the founder of BNB Mastery, co-author of Airbnb for Dummies, and widely regarded as one of the world’s leading Airbnb Experts.

-His flagship program, BNB Mastery Program has helped hundreds of people to earn a full-time income managing other people’s properties on Airbnb.
+His flagship program, BNB Co-Hosting Mastery has helped hundreds of people to earn a full-time income managing other people’s properties on Airbnb.

 James Svetec’s BNB Journey